1982–83 FC Basel season: Domestic league

 The 1982–83 Nationalliga A was contested by 16 teams, including the top 14 clubs from the previous season and the two sides promoted from the second level 1981–82 Nationalliga B, these being FC Winterthur and FC Wettingen.
 The league was contested in a double round robin format, with each club playing every other club twice, home and away.
 Two points were awarded for a win and one point given to each team for a draw.
 Basel ended the season in eleventh position.
 In their 30 league games Basel won ten, drew five and lost fifteen matches, obtaining 25 points.
 They scored 47 goals, conceding 56, they were 24 points behind Grasshopper Club Zürich who became new champions.
 The new champions were qualified for 1983–84 European Cup.
 Servette were second in the championship, but as Cup winners they qualified for the 1983–84 Cup Winners' Cup.
 Therefore, the third and fourth teams, St. Gallen and Zürich, qualified for the 1983–84 UEFA Cup.
 FC Bulle and FC Winterthur suffered relegation.

 Swiss Cup

-Basel entered into the Swiss Cup in the round of 64.
-Here they were drawn away against FC Breitenbach and on 9 October they won the match 4–0.
-In the round of 32 Basel were drawn at home against Lausanne-Sport.
-The game was played on 12 March 1983 and Basel won 2–1.
-On 4 April the away defeat against Mendrisio meant the end of this cup season.
-The Swiss League Cup was not competed this year.
+Basel entered into the 1982–83 Swiss Cup in round 3.
+Here they were drawn away against third-tier FC Breitenbach and on 9 October they won the match 4–0.
+In the fourth round Basel were drawn at home against Lausanne-Sport.
+The game was played on 12 March 1983 and Basel won 2–1 after extra time.
+On 4 April the away defeat against second-tier Mendrisiostar meant the end of this cup season.
+The Swiss League Cup was no longer competed this year.